ta4j/ta4j-wiki/Backtesting.md

         "decision-42"));
 ```

 That same fill-driven pattern is what you will use in live or paper-trading systems when the broker is the source of truth for fills.
+If you already have the full partial-fill batch for one logical order, keep it together with `Trade.fromFills(...)` and pass the grouped trade into `operate(...)` instead.

 ## Criteria, Statements, And Charts